 Don’t you just love watching your kids develop a sense of humor?
 I get such a kick out of the things my grandchildren find funny.
-I wish I could bottle up every silly story, giggle, and laugh and save them for a rainy day!
+I wish I could bottle up every silly story, expression, giggle, and laugh and save them for a rainy day!

 Once children reach age six or seven, they’re ready to start having fun with humor in their writing.
 Even if your child is a bit on the serious side, here’s a brainstorming activity designed to help kids think about ideas for writing a funny story.